-‘The Story of Rhitta the Giant’ is taken from the manuscripts of Iolo Morgannwg (Edward Williams, 1747-1826), and is retold by Rob Mimpriss to celebrate the Year of Legend.
+‘The Cloak of Kings’ Beards’ is taken from the manuscripts of Iolo Morganwg (Edward Williams, 1747-1826), and is retold by Rob Mimpriss to celebrate the Year of Legend.

 The Cloak of Kings’ Beards